Home Internet Subscribers

 The Office of the Attorney General of Arizona

-Internet safety one of Attorney General Mark Brnovich’s areas of focus.
-His website lists information on cyberbullying, sexting, and resources for parents, educators, teens and children.
-Another area of focus is human trafficking: He formed the Underage Sex-Trafficking Coalition in 2011 to raise awareness, educate the community and advocate for stronger laws on this issue.
+Attorney General Mark Brnovich’s website lists information and resources regarding human trafficking.
+He formed the Underage Sex-Trafficking Coalition in 2011 to raise awareness, educate the community and advocate for stronger laws on this issue.

 Training and Resources United to Stop Trafficking (TRUST)